first there was an idea - the ei23 idea

 How is ei23 funded?

-Instructions and software are available under an open source license.
-Do you use them and are satisfied, think of the amount of work behind such projects.
-It's not free, even if we OpenSource guys don't ask directly for money.
-I hope for donations.
-In case that the donations are not sufficient, I will develop and manufacture my own hardware components and sell them through an ei23 shop, or something like that, and try to keep ei23 alive with the profits.
-If necessary, offer premium memberships or a subscription with extended support and additional instructions.
+Do you use software that is provided under an open source license?
+Have you benefited from knowledge and help in public forums?
+Consider the amount of work behind such projects.
+There ain't no such thing as a free lunch, even if we open source friends don't ask for money directly, we of course hope for donations.
+In case the donations are not enough, some small fees are unavoidable, in my case I might produce my own hardware components and sell them via an ei23 store or similar and try to keep ei23 alive with the income.
+Since this would again make me heavily dependent on hardware manufacturers and suppliers, I may offer premium memberships or a subscription with extended support and extra tutorials.

 Thanks for reading, that means a lot to me.